Working with calibration within Examine Pro

 When you know you will use more images from the same device or you will import more images from the same origin, you can setup the calibration value into the calibration table.
 Depending on the image size you can define the calibration value, so images with the same size will use the same calibration value.

-4 How to set up the calibration table
+Configuring the calibration table

 Go to Options in the Examine Pro menu, and click on Calibration table.